pivotal-cf/pivotal-ui/CONTRIBUTING.md

 ## Documenting components

+We write two types of component documentation - styleguide docs and README docs.
+In the future, they'll be the same thing.
+For now, you'll have to write docs in two places.
+Sorry.

+### Styleguide docs

 We use [hologram for documentation and styleguide generation](https://github.com/trulia/hologram).
 The component docs are created from markdown comments in the SCSS.
 Here are some guidelines to follow when writing docs for hologram: